henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 A configure menus script is installed to SYSTEMDIR:Programs/Configuration to assist with following AGS2 actions:

-- Add: Add a game or demo to AGS2 menu.
+- Add: Add a game to AGS2 menu.
-- Rename: Rename a game or demo in AGS2 menu.
+- Rename: Rename a game in AGS2 menu.
-- Delete: Delete a game or demo from AGS2 menu.
+- Delete: Delete a game from AGS2 menu.
-- Show Existing: Show only AGS2 menu items for games or demos, they are installed.
+- Show Existing: Show only AGS2 menu items for games, they are installed.
-- Show All: Show all AGS2 menu items for games or demos.
+- Show All: Show all AGS2 menu items for games.
-- Hide All: Hide all AGS2 menu items for games or demos.
+- Hide All: Hide all AGS2 menu items for games.

 ### Add

-Add action adds a game or demo to AGS2 menu.
+Add action adds a game to AGS2 menu.
 It supports hstwbmenuitem.data, WHDLoad slave or any executable file.

-Configure menus will present a file selection dialog to select file or a game or demo to add.
+Configure menus will present a file selection dialog to select file or a game to add.
 To determine how the selected file will be added, it's will be defined in the following order:

 1. HstWB menu item: If filename is "hstwbmenuitem.data".
 2. WHDLoad slave: If filename ends with ".slave".
 3. Start run file: If filename doesn't match any of the above.

-**Note: Using hstwbmenuitem.data gives most flexibility as it allows custom run script to start a game or demo.**
+**Note: Using hstwbmenuitem.data gives most flexibility as it allows custom run script to start a game.**

 A AGS2 .run file is created by following parts: